 These are available to patients who are disabled, immobile or too ill to come to the surgery.
 Please do not request a home visit for reasons of transport or convenience.

-It would be appreciated if requests for home visits could be made before 10:30am and routine telephone calls made after 10:30am.
+It would be appreciated if requests for home visits could be made before 10:30 and routine contact calls made after 10:30.